SBNSoftware/SBNSoftware.github.io/sbndcode_wiki/Viewing_events_remotely_with_VNC.md

 where `N` is the number associated to your VNC server.

-⚠️ NOTE: on EL9 VNC server is sourcing your `~/.profile`, so if there is anything that could cause a loop, consider to amend your `~/.profile` or your VNC will hung indefinitely.
+⚠️ NOTE: on EL9 VNC server is sourcing your `~/.profile`, so if there is anything that could cause a loop, consider to amend your `~/.profile` (or temporarily rename it) otherwise your VNC could hung indefinitely.

 <!--
 Add the following snippet to the bottom of your \$HOME/.profile or